-Notes receivable in the component unit consist of revolving loan funds that are generally not expected or scheduled to be collected in the subsequent year.
+Notes receivable in the primary government and in the component unit consist of revolving loan funds that are generally not expected or scheduled to be collected in the subsequent year.

 Allowance for Loan Losses

 The allowance for loan losses is established as losses are estimated to have occurred through a provision for loan losses charged to earnings.
 Loan losses are charged against the allowance when management believes the uncollectibility of a loan balance is confirmed.